web-platform-tests/wpt-metadata/README.md

 ### Triage Metadata API for trusted third parties
 In order to use the Triage Metadata API, first you need to log in on [wpt.fyi](https://wpt.fyi/) through the GitHub OAuth integration.
 For more information on wpt.fyi login, see [here](https://docs.google.com/document/d/1iRkaK6cGgXp3DKbNbPMVsYGMaOHO-5CfqEuLPUR_2HM).

-The logged-in user also needs to be a part of the web-platform-tests org.
+The logged-in user also needs to belong to the ['web-platform-tests' GitHub organization](https://github.com/orgs/web-platform-tests/people).
 To join, please file an issue or contact us directly.

 Upon a login, you can send a request to /api/metadata/triage endpoint to triage metadata.
 This endpoint only accepts PATCH request and JSON object body.
 The JSON object is a flattened YAML `Links` structure which is keyed by test name [Test path].